The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes: Introduction

-The interface investigated in this paper and illustrated in Fig.~\ref{fig:KWi} is not topological, but instead its form is inspired by symmetry arguments.
-Specifically, we demand that a composition\footnote{The same composition of the Kramers-Wannier transformation and spatial reflection was recently identified as a non-invertible reflection symmetry of translation-invariant lattice models with modulated symmetries \cite{pace2024gauging}. } of the Kramers-Wannier transformation and spatial reflection with respect to the interface constitute a symmetry, as illustrated schematically for an open chain in Fig.~\ref{fig:KW-r}.
-Unlike the usual Kramers-Wannier duality, this symmetry is valid both away from and at the Ising critical point.
+The first part of this paper, Secs.~\ref{sec:spin} and ~\ref{sec:ferm}, studies the interpretation of our symmetry in the spin- and fermion language as well as its symmetry algebra.
 In Sec.~\ref{sec:spin} we discover that, for open boundary conditions, this operation generates a discrete $\mathbb{Z}_4$ symmetry\footnote{More precisely, the operation constitutes a self-duality of order four, also referred to as self-quadrality.
 However, for simplicity, we will refer to it as symmetry in the following.} which contains the conventional Ising parity $\mathbb{Z}_2$ symmetry as a subgroup.
 When we use closed boundary conditions, the $\mathbb{Z}_4$ symmetry is lost, giving way to a new, non-invertible symmetry that, in contrast to the Kramers-Wannier non-invertible symmetry, is valid even away from criticality.
-In Sec.~\ref{sec:ferm} we apply to the spin chain the Jordan-Wigner transformation, which gives rise to a solvable quadratic Majorana problem.
-In this language, we discover in an open geometry that the identified $\mathbb{Z}_4$ symmetry generator acts on individual Majorana fermions as a parity-dependent reflection with respect to a next-to-middle Majorana site, see Fig.~\ref{fig:Majorana_chain}.
-Such a dual reflection should be contrasted with an ordinary reflection transformation, which in the fermion formulation mirrors with respect to the central link of the Majorana chain.
+In Sec.~\ref{sec:ferm} we apply the Jordan-Wigner transformation to the spin chain, which gives rise to a solvable quadratic Majorana problem.
+In this language, we discover in an open geometry that the identified $\mathbb{Z}_4$ symmetry generator acts on individual Majorana fermions as parity-dependent reflection with respect to a next-to-middle Majorana site, see Fig.~\ref{fig:Majorana_chain}.
+Such a dual reflection should be contrasted with an ordinary reflection transformation, which, in the fermion formulation, mirrors with respect to the central link of the Majorana chain.
 In the light of the above, we refer to the studied system as an Ising dual-reflection interface.
 We also discuss how a $\mathbb{Z}_4$ symmetric fermion model can be constructed in a closed geometry.
-In Sec.~\ref{sec:SMZM}, within the fermion formulation, we investigate Majorana strong zero modes \cite{alicea2016topological, fendley2016strong}, i.e., localized operators that commute (up to corrections exponentially small in system size) with the Hamiltonian, but toggle the fermion parity.
-Such operators ensure degeneracies of the energy eigenstates across the whole spectrum, and also diagnose operators that evolve slowly in time \cite{kemp2017long}.
-While Majorana zero modes were first discovered bound to edges \cite{kitaev2001unpaired}, recent studies \cite{aasen2016topological,olund2023boundary, Yan:2024yrw} have extended this construction to interfaces between two bulk phases.
-Here, we construct these operators localized around interfaces and edges explicitly and determine how they transform under the $\mathbb{Z}_4$ symmetry.
-Moreover, we find exact Majorana strong zero modes which cannot be lifted by any local interaction term that preserves the $\mathbb{Z}_4$ symmetry.
-Our construction allows us to identify two regimes of the studied model which have distinct ground state degeneracies in the open geometry.
-In Sec.~\ref{sec:SPT} we discuss if they constitute two different symmetry-protected topological (SPT) phases enforced by the $\mathbb{Z}_4$ symmetry.
-We observe characteristics of SPT phases as well as features which are not compatible with the conventional notion.
-Finally, we summarize several promising future directions in Sec.~\ref{sec:outlook}.